Anil Kumble: IPL career

 Kumble agreed to honour his contract with the Royal Challengers Bangalore (RCB) franchise of the Indian Premier League after retirement.
 He was given a three-year contract worth US$500,000 per year in the first round of bidding in 2008.

 On 18 April 2009 he took a five-wicket haul conceding just 5 runs in 3.1 overs against the defending champions Rajasthan Royals, which helped RCB get a 75-run victory in the second match of the 2009 edition, played in South Africa.
 Even today, this remains the fourth-best bowling figures in IPL history.
 After the departure of Kevin Pietersen for England's cricket commitments, Kumble was named as the captain of the team.
 On 23 May 2009, RCB defeated the Chennai Super Kings by six wickets and earned a spot in the final against the Deccan Chargers.
-RCB lost the finals but Kumble won Man of the Match, and is the only person in IPL history to win Man of the Match in the final despite being on the losing side.
+RCB lost the finals but Kumble won Man of the Match, and is the only person in IPL history to win Man of the Match in the final despite being on the losing team.
 Though RCB could not win the tournament, Kumble ended as the most successful spin bowler and the 2nd highest wicket-taker of the tournament with 21 wickets at an economy rate of 5.86 runs per over behind R. P. Singh.

 In 2010 Indian Premier League, Kumble led the team to the semi-finals.
 After being forced to play their semi-finals at the DY Patil Stadium following security concerns in Bangalore, the Royal Challengers lost their semi-final to the Mumbai Indians with Kumble taking 1 wicket at an economy rate of 7.50 in the match.
 For his performances in 2010, he was named in the ESPNcricinfo IPL XI.

 Kumble announced his retirement from Indian Premier League on 4 January 2011.
 After his retirement from IPL as a player, RCB appointed him as the chief mentor for the team, where he led them to the 2011 final against the Chennai Super Kings.
 Kumble left that position in January 2013, moving to a similar role with the Mumbai Indians, which he quit in November 2015 after delivering them 2 titles in alternative years.
 He then served as the director of operations for the Punjab Kings from 2020 to 2022.